-\paragraph{Type T-T.} \jqe{Type T-T BP does not occur for the base case and its perturbed versions.} Inspired by the Wheatstone network in which Braess observes the classical BP \cite{braess2005paradox}, we add one more road\footnote{\jqe{It can be shown that the previous type P-P and T-P BPs still occur in the new coupled system under the same setting, as long as we set the cost of traveling through (\textit{Fremont}, \textit{Mtn.View}) to be sufficiently large.}} connecting (\textit{Fremont}, \textit{Mtn.View}).
-The new transportation network contains the Wheatstone network formed by \textit{Fairfield, Mtn.View, Fremont}, and \textit{San Jose}. \jqe{To mimic the setting in classical BP, we a) set the capacities of $(5,6)$ and $(6,7)$ to be $250$MW so the power network is {uncongested} at GUE, and b) set $\bm \alpha:=10^{-4}\times[0,0,0,0,6.67,6.67,0,10]^\top$, and $\bm \beta:=[0,0,0,20,10,10,20,0]$ with the last number representing the cost coefficient for the newly added road.} \jqe{With these changes}, the transportation network is \jqe{effectively }reduced to a Wheatstone network \mh{with three routes, i.e., two symmetric routes (we call aggregate routes $1$ and $2$) not passing through (\textit{Fremont, Mtn.View}), and one passing through it}.
-Moreover, compared to the $\bm \alpha$ and $\bm \beta$ in Table \ref{table:power_system_setting}, our new $\bm \alpha$ means travel costs are \textit{less sensitive} to traffic conditions, and our new $\bm \beta$ has the same scale, except for some roads, the fixed travel costs are set to be $0$. \jqe{The new route introduced by the newly added road, route 11 (\textit{Davis, Winters, Fairfield, Fremont, Mtn.View, San Jose}), is associated with the charger at \textit{Winters}.} \jqe{In Figure \ref{fig:new_tt},} we expand \jqe{the capacity of road }(\textit{Fremont, Mtn.View}) by decreasing $\alpha_\mathrm{Fr,M}$ from $10^{-3}$ to $2\times10^{-4}$ and simulate the GUE dynamics.
-The top panel shows that expanding the road induces a flow relocation to the additional route $11$.
-When $\alpha_{\mathrm{(Fr,M)}}$ is sufficiently small, almost all traffic gets attracted to route $11$, which is consistent with the mechanism driving the classical BP.
-The bottom panel confirms that $\Phi_\mathrm{T}$ increases (by $\approx 6.5\%$) as road gets expanded.
-Since all travelers see the same charing price, it is equivalent to statement that the common travel cost of all travelers are increasing, which recovers the classical BP.
+{Type T-T BP does not occur for the base setting and perturbed versions.} To produce type T-T BP, we therefore need to introduce completely different system settings compared to the base setting.
+Inspired by the Wheatstone network \citep{braess2005paradox}, we add a road\footnote{{It can be shown that the previous type P-P and T-P BPs still occur in the new coupled system under the same setting, as long as we set the cost of traveling through (\textit{Fremont}, \textit{Mtn.View}) to be sufficiently large.}} (\textit{Fremont}, \textit{Mtn.View}).
+The new transportation network contains the Wheatstone network formed by \textit{Fairfield, Mtn.View, Fremont}, and \textit{San Jose}. {To mimic the setting in classical BP, we a) set the capacities of $(5,6)$ and $(6,7)$ to be $250$MW so that the power network is {uncongested} at GUE, and b) set $\bm \alpha=10^{-4}\times[0,0,0,0,6.67,6.67,0,10]^\top$, and $\bm \beta=[0,0,0,20,10,10,20,0]$, with the last entries representing the cost coefficients for the new road.} Then, the transportation network is {effectively} reduced to a Wheatstone network \mh{with three routes, i.e., two symmetric routes (we call aggregate routes (AR) $1$ and $2$) not passing through (\textit{Fremont, Mtn.View}), and one passing through it}. {The new route containing the new road, route $11$ (\textit{Davis, Winters, Fairfield, Fremont, Mtn.View, San Jose}), is associated with the charger at \textit{Winters}.} {In Fig.~\ref{fig:my_2by3}-(a) and (b),} we expand {the capacity of} (\textit{Fremont, Mtn.View}).
+Fig.~\ref{fig:my_2by3}-(a) shows that expanding the road induces a flow relocation to route $11$.
+When $\alpha_{\mathrm{(Fr,M)}}$ is small, almost all traffic gets attracted to route $11$, which is consistent with the mechanism inducing the classical BP.
+Fig.~\ref{fig:my_2by3}-(b) confirms that $\Phi_\mathrm{T}$ increases (by $\approx 6.5\%$) as road gets expanded.
+Since all travelers see the same price, it recovers the classical BP.